jivimberg/external-links/DEV.md

 ## Ideas for future

 * Show external links count on editor status bar
 * Command to replace external link with Obsidian Link
-  * (If 4) Ability to let users customize the template for the generated Obsidian Link
+  * Ability to let users customize the template for the generated Obsidian Link